Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Recovery observation: evolution of turbulent scales

-Regarding the streamwise wavelength (Fig.~\ref{Figure:8}b), the VLSM peak (yellow highlight) at the first downstream position appears at $\lambda_x / \delta \approx 6$, similar to the canonical value \cite{Hutchins2007} -- though slightly reduced to $\lambda_x / \delta \approx 5$ for the strong PGH case.
-As the flow develops, its scale progressively shortens toward $\lambda_x / \delta \approx 4$, a trend that continues even once the local PG has relaxed to zero.
-By contrast, the PG peak (red highlight) at $Re_\tau \approx 2300$ occurs at $\lambda_x$ between $2$–$3\delta$, within the range of typical LSMs and consistent with the APG scale range reported by \citet{Harun2013}.
-As flow develops and the local PG relaxes to zero, this peak gradually lengthens toward $\lambda_x / \delta \approx 4$.
-The convergence of the VLSM and PG peak length scales toward $\lambda_x \approx 4\delta$ (marked by the horizontal dash-dotted line in Fig.~\ref{Figure:8}b) indicates a recovery mechanism in which \emph{history} effects play a more significant role than the \emph{local} PG.
+Regarding the streamwise wavelength (figure \ref{Figure:9}b), the VLSM peak (yellow highlight) at the first downstream position appears at $\lambda_x / \delta \approx 6$, similar to the canonical value \citep{Hutchins2007} -- though slightly reduced to $\lambda_x / \delta \approx 5$ for the strong PGH case.
+As the flow develops, its scale progressively shortens toward $\lambda_x / \delta \approx 4$, a trend that continues even once the local $\beta$ has relaxed to zero.
+By contrast, the PG peak (red highlight) at $Re_\tau \approx 2300$ occurs at $\lambda_x$ between 2--3$\delta$, within the range of typical LSMs and consistent with the APG scale range reported by \citet{Harun2013}.
+As flow develops and the local $\beta$ relaxes to zero, this peak gradually lengthens toward $\lambda_x / \delta \approx 4$.
+The convergence of the VLSM and PG peak length scales toward $\lambda_x \approx 4\delta$ (marked by the horizontal dash-dotted line in figure \ref{Figure:9}b) indicates a recovery process in which \emph{history} effects play a more significant role than the \emph{local} PG.

-Combining the analysis of outer-region energy spectra from Figs.~\ref{Figure:7} and \ref{Figure:8}, it can be concluded that PGH strength primarily governs the energy amplification (as also observed in APG for constant $\beta$ \cite{Monty2011, Bobke2017, Deshpande2023}), while the \emph{history} (the combination of distance from the wing and $Re_\tau$) dictates the spatial distribution of turbulent scales.
-Notably, in the weak PGH case at $Re_\tau \approx 5500$ (Fig.~\ref{Figure:7}g), although the spectra resemble the canonical ZPG state with no PG peak (only inner-site and VLSM peaks), Fig.~\ref{Figure:8} shows that the ‘recovered’ VLSM peak, while returning to its typical wall-normal position determined by $Re_\tau$, exhibits a reduced streamwise lengthscale by roughly $2\delta$ -- indicating the lasting influence of PGH on turbulence structure.
+Combining the analysis of outer-region energy spectra from figures \ref{Figure:8} and \ref{Figure:9}, it can be concluded that PGH strength primarily governs the energy amplification (as also observed in APG for constant $\beta$ \citep{Monty2011, Bobke2017, Deshpande2023}), while the \emph{history} (the combination of distance from the wing and $Re_\tau$) dictates the spatial distribution of turbulent scales.
+Notably, in the weak PGH case at $Re_\tau \approx 5500$ (figure \ref{Figure:8}g), although the spectra resemble the canonical ZPG state with no PG peak (only inner-site and VLSM peaks), figure \ref{Figure:9} shows that the VLSM peak, while returning to its typical wall-normal position determined by $Re_\tau$, exhibits a reduced streamwise lengthscale by roughly $2\delta$ -- indicating the lasting influence of PGH on turbulence structure.
+A possible explanation of such observations is reminiscent of the interpretation of \citet{Alving1990} -- although their study considered a different type of perturbation -- who suggested that large-scale structures may reorganise into a persistent, new quasi-stable state, effectively retaining their identity and leading to unusually long recovery distance in the outer-layer.